brandttru/Focus-Bear-Onboarding/0. Company policies/Professionalism-Reflection.md

 Be communicative, respectful and always open to learning.

 ### How might you follow up with colleagues or supervisors if you need information/action from them?
 How would you escalate it further if you don't get a response and when would you escalate?
-You can send them a message or email.
-If there's no response I could contact someone else for a response.
+First I would message them privately on Discord.
+If after two days I do not receive a response, I will bring it up during a stand up or contact the team lead.

 ### What are some things you won't do?
 1. Won't pester people for a response